maltebp/RiverECS/README.md

 }
 ```

-This is all you need (no need for registering it in the system).
+This is all you need to define a new component (no need for registering it manually in the system).
 The Component class provides the struct with an `id`, which can be used to query certain things in the domain.